lidiaxp/plannie/README.md

 In the unknownEnvironment* codes:

 - There are a list of algorithms avaiable at the start (next to line 25), just turn the variable true to use the technique;
 - In this case, by default, is not possible use different algorithms to initial planning and when discover new obstacles.
 However, it is possible import the technique in helper/unknown.py and define the best technique to each planning.
-The initial planning is defined in alg.run next to line 96, and the planning when discover new obstacles is defined in alg.run nexto to line 326;
+The initial planning is defined in alg.run next to line 96, and the planning when discover new obstacles is defined in alg.run next to to line 326;
 - Define dynamic obstacles in helper/unknown.py in the variables obs* (next to line 22);
-- The algorithm to be used in dynamic path planning is defined with the function newSmooth nexto to line 276 and 279.
+- The algorithm to be used in dynamic path planning is defined with the function newSmooth next to to line 276 and 279.
 This function uses Pedestrian Avoidance Method, if you need use Riemannian Motion Policies, import it at start and switch this function.

 If you will carry out flights in real environment, have several scripts to support use the sensors in the folder _helper_.